 change, the more they stay the same.
 Averaging a

 double-double at the next level…Unthinkable?
 Not if your

 name is Chris Mester, it’s not.

 Derby’s football program has had its fair

-share of three-year starters over the years, but Jim
+share of three-year starters over the years, but few have

-He is best known for a dominant senior
+He followed that up with a dominant senior

 season.
 His impressive receiving numbers, combined with his